Studded tires allowed in Washington from Nov. 1 to March 31; stud-free winter tire alternatives are legal year-round

 - Follow WSDOT's regional and pass accounts on Twitter, the agency's Facebook site and online travel alerts.

-- Sign upfor email and/or text updates about road conditions – text alerts about Snoqualmie Pass delays is a subscription option.
+- Sign up for email and/or text updates about road conditions.

 - Download, print and carry the WSDOT Winter Driving Guide.

-- Get your vehicle ready and plan extra time to cross all mountain passes, including heavily traveled routes such as Snoqualmie Pass, Stevens Pass and White Pass.
+- Get vehicles ready and plan extra time to cross all mountain passes, including heavily traveled routes such as Snoqualmie Pass, Stevens Pass and White Pass.

 - Preset your radio to 530 AM and 1610 AM for WSDOT's traffic-information stations.